FWDekker/fo4vr-modlist/README.md

    (The desk itself, not the terminal on top of it).
 4. Select "Set Up Locker".
 5. Read the popup message and select "OK".
 6. Go to any workbench or container in this settlement, and transfer the Logistics Storage Designator into the storage of your settlement.
 7. Read the popup message and select "Yes, keep my stuff safe!"
 8. In any other settlement(s), build a Logistics Locker (found under "Special").

-To move items between settlements, simply interact with the Logistics Locker.
+From now on, to move items between settlements, simply interact with the Logistics Locker.

 # 6 Conclusion <small><sup>[top ▲](#toc)</sup></small>